MikeMcDermott-Code/v2f/README.md

 # v2f
-An OpenFOAM package for a turbulent viscoelastic model.
+An OpenFOAM package for a turbulent viscoelastic model (ongoing: added after pyblication)